-WAITING LIST NAME DESCF RIPTION NUMBER OF HOUSEHOLDS ON WAITING LIST WAITING LIST OPEN, PARTIALLY OPEN OR CLOSED PLANS TO OPEN THE WAITING LIST DURING THE PLAN YEAR Public Housing Elderly/Disabled Disabled pe between th and 49, Nea Elderly pers or over e ages of 18 Ir-Elderly and 10,000 Open Yes Public Housing Family Families with at least one dependent 10,600 Partially Open (open for 2, 4, & 5-bedroom units) Yes Housing Choice Voucher Program All households who applied 2,450 Closed No Please describe any d uplication of applicants ac ross waiting lists: Families and indivi iduals can a pply to mult iple lists if they r meet the eligibility criteria.
+WAITING LIST NAME DESCF RIPTION NUMBER OF HOUSEHOLDS ON WAITING LIST WAITING LIST OPEN, PARTIALLY OPEN OR CLOSED PLANS TO OPEN THE WAITING LIST DURING THE PLAN YEAR Public Housing Elderly/Disabled Disabled persons between the ages of 18 and 49, Near-Elderly and Elderly persons age 50 or over 10,000 Open Yes Public Housing Family Families with at least one dependent 10,600 Partially Open (open for 2, 4, & 5-bedroom units) Yes Housing Choice Voucher Program All households who applied 2,450 Closed No Please describe any d uplication of applicants ac ross waiting lists: Families and indivi iduals can a pply to mult iple lists if they r meet the eligibility criteria.
 Planned Changes to W Please describe any an any opening or closing ticipated cha anges to the o rganizational struc ture or policies of the waiting ist(s), including ME DESCRIPTION OF PLANNED CHANGES TO WAITING LIST WAITING LIST NAI This waiting list was opened in June 2019.
-2,000 households were selected b random lottery and placed on the waiting list from the 14,701 who applied
+2,000 households were selected b random lottery and placed on the waiting list from the 14,701 who applied.